The Story of

 It's not only the flora and fauna that depend on West Mabou Beach Provincial Park—local residents and tourists also benefit from all that the park has to offer.

 From swimming and picnics in summer to snowshoeing and cross-country skiing in winter, this incredible park is worth visiting in every season.
-Visitors can try bird watching, photography, kayaking, fishing, cross-country running, and more thanks to this expanse of protected land and the park's 10 kilometers of hiking trails.
+Visitors can try bird watching, photography, kayaking, fishing, cross-country running, and more thanks to this expanse of protected land and the park's 10 kilometres of hiking trails.